fluttered-book/fluttered-book.github.io/content/docs/notifications/push-notifications.md

 3. Type "push-notification-demo" as project name and click "Continue"
 4. Turn off "Enable Google Analytics for this project" and click "Create project"

-we will need to add some dependencies to the Flutter project.
+We will need to add some dependencies to the Flutter project.
 Then we will install [FlutterFire CLI](https://firebase.flutter.dev/docs/cli) and use it to connect our Flutter project to the Firebase project we just created.